ng-Classic/ng-classic/aio/content/guide/doc-select-issue.md

 # Select a documentation issue

-This topic describes how to select an Angular Classicdocumentation issue to fix.
+This topic describes how to select an Angular Classic documentation issue to fix.

-Angular Classicdocumentation issues are stored in the **Issues** tab of the [ng-classic/ng-classic](https://github.com/ng-classic/ng-classic) repo.
+Angular Classic documentation issues are stored in the **Issues** tab of the [ng-classic/ng-classic](https://github.com/ng-classic/ng-classic) repo.
 Documentation issues can be identified by the `area: docs` label and they are labeled by priority.

 You are welcome to work on [any issue](#links-to-documentation-issues) that someone else isn't already working on.